So You’ve Had a Psychosis

 I have seen a woman with half her teeth split in half after her boyfriend kicked her in the face refuse free dentistry because her trauma around health professionals was so severe.

-Trauma is real and impactful, but I hope you can find ways to navigate it that mean you can get the support you deserve.
+Trauma is real and impactful, but I hope you can navigate it in ways that mean you get the support you deserve.

 If you think your experience isn’t big enough to warrant help/sustained help

 There can be a lot of pressure to just get up and walk things off, not just for mental injuries.
-We can face that externally and sometimes we can
+We can face external pressures and internal pressures to BE OK!

 I have seen someone whose doctor had ordered them to do complete bed rest because both their ankles and one wrist shattered, making a stir fry dinner for everyone, despite everyone pleading with them to rest.
 Avoid doing that to your internal injuries.